frederic-perez/AmE-dictionary/data/dictionary.md

 __bovine<sup>1</sup>__ _adj_ Relating to a cow or cattle.
 __bovine<sup>2</sup>__ _n_ An animal belonging to the genus (Bos) of ruminant mammals that includes the cow, wild ox, and yak.
 __bow__ _n_ :five::camera::hammer: _A gift bow._ _Lexus (Toyota’s luxury brand) put the red bows atop its cars two weeks before Thanksgiving._ _Violins, violas, cellos and bows._ _The bow of the ship._
-__bowdlerize__ _v_ :four: To remove the parts of a book, movie, or play that are likely to offend people, with the result that it is no longer very good. _Syn_ expurgate, sanitize _The publisher refused to bowdlerize the classic novel, so the school board voted to place it on the district’s banned books list._
+__bowdlerize__ _v_ :five: /BOHD-ler-ize/ In its strictest sense, to _bowdlerize_ a book, manuscript, etc. is to modify it by editing so that nothing judged to be morally harmful or offensive remains.
+More broadly, _bowdlerize_ means “to modify by abridging, simplifying, or distorting in style or content.”
+To remove the parts of a book, movie, or play that are likely to offend people, with the result that it is no longer very good. _Syn_ expurgate, sanitize _The publisher refused to bowdlerize the classic novel, so the school board voted to place it on the district’s banned books list._
 __bowel movement__ _n_ (BM) A euphemism for defecation; _“he had a bowel movement.”_
 __bowie knife__ _n_ :two::hammer:
 __bowl over__ _phr v_ __1__ To take by surprise. __2__ To make a powerful impression on; overwhelm.